ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 ## Compact Serialization

 The individually encoded payloads are concatenated with the `~` character to form an ordered delimited array.
-Any non-disclosed payloads are simply left blank, resulting in sequential `~~` characters such that all payload positions are preserved.
+Any non-disclosed payloads are left blank, resulting in sequential `~~` characters such that all payload positions are preserved.

 The headers, concatenated payloads, and proof value are then concatenated with a `.` character to form the final compact serialization.
 The issued form will only contain one header and always have three `.` separated parts.
 The presented form will always have four `.` separated parts, the issued header, followed by the protected header, then the payloads and the proof.